-As of December 31, 2018, 2017 and 2016, unrecognized tax benefits from uncertain tax positions were \$1.8 million, \$0.0 million and \$0.4 million, respectively.
-We generated \$1.3 million of unrecognized benefits during the year ended December 31, 2018 related to a current year position, as we are awaiting further guidance on the foreign derived intangible income (FDII) deduction.
-We generated \$0.5 million of unrecognized tax benefits during the year ended December 31, 2018 related to prior year positions as a result of timing differences that were included on our 2017 income tax return that will be reversed and effectively settled with the filing of our 2018 income tax return.
-We effectively settled \$0.4 million of unrecognized tax benefits during the year ended December 31, 2017 with the filing of our 2016 income tax returns during 2017.
+As of December 31, 2019, 2018 and 2017, unrecognized tax benefits from uncertain tax positions were \$7.9 million, \$1.8 million and \$0.0 million, respectively.
+We generated \$3.6 million of unrecognized benefits during the year ended December 31, 2019 related to a current year foreign derived intangible deduction (FDII) position.
+We generated \$2.6 million of unrecognized tax benefits during the year ended December 31, 2019 related to a prior year FDII deduction position.
+We are awaiting further guidance on the FDII deduction.
+During the year ended December 31, 2018, we generated \$1.3 million of unrecognized benefits related to a current year FDII position and we generated \$0.5 million of unrecognized tax benefits during the year related to prior year positions as a result of timing differences that were included on our 2017 income tax return.

 We classify interest relating to tax matters as a component of interest expense and tax penalties as a component of income tax expense in our Consolidated Statements of Income.
-During 2018, 2017 and 2016, we recognized interest expense related to tax matters of \$0.0 million, \$0.0 million, and \$0.0 million, respectively.
+During 2019, the Company recognized \$0.2 million of interest expense related to tax matters.
+No interest expense related to tax matters was recognized during 2018 and 2017.

-The Company's earliest open tax year in the U.S. is 2015.
+The Company's earliest open tax year in the U.S. is 2016.